Kees-van-der-Oord/NiVerDig/README.md

 |          | arm-on-finish:	arm the task automatically when the task ends |
 |          | interrupts:	start and tick the task using hardware interrupts |

+Notes:
-Note: if a task that is started automatically is written to EEPROM that exceeds the Arduino speed capabilities, the NiVerDig will be unresponsive after boot.
+If a task that is started automatically is written to EEPROM that exceeds the Arduino speed capabilities, the NiVerDig will be unresponsive after boot.
 In that case hold the button for 1 seconds on boot to halt all tasks and update them.
 If that does not help, keep the button pressed for 5 seconds to reset all pin and task definitions to factory default.
+Reading an ADC pin takes 40 us.
+Sending the result through the serial port takes about the same time.
+Set the 'up' and 'down' time for an adc task 1ms or higher to prevent freezing the Arduino.

 ### interrupts
 The AVR chip is a single thread device.
 The main thread runs in a loop and checks the pins and tasks if action is required.
 The time for one loop is about 300 us.
 For this thread, the jitter (fault in timing) is about 300 to 600 us.
 Independently of the main thread, the chip features a thread that runs upon a hardware interrupt.
 Tasks can be configured to run on the interrupt thread using the ‘interrupts’ option.
 When the start trigger pin supports interrupts, the task is started with a lower delay and jitter: about 35 us delay and 4 us jitter.
 For interrupts tasks, the ticking of the task is paced by the chip timer with a high timing accuracy (4 us jitter).
 Note that there is only one interrupt thread: when two interrupt tasks have scheduled action at the same time, the actions will be executed in sequence, so one of them will be too late.